Certified ORIENTATION & MOBILITY SPECIALIST (COMS)

 About Us

-Each year, the Carroll Center for the Blind helps nearly 1,300 blind or visually impaired children, adults and senior citizens gain the skills they need to live active and fulfilling lives.
+Each year, the Carroll Center for the Blind helps nearly 1,300 blind or visually impaired children, adults, and senior citizens gain the skills they need to live active and fulfilling lives.
 Our Newton campus houses our rehabilitation program, computer training classes, low vision store, and administrative offices.
-A large portion of our programs are services conducted in public schools, clients’ homes, and their communities.
+A large portion of our programs are services conducted in public schools, students’ homes, and their communities.

 WHO WE SEEK